 Computer scientists do many different types of work, from helping computers to run more efficiently, to making them safer, and improving mobile devices and other computerized technologies.

 By choosing the CS&E department, you are guaranteed access to a world-class institution, internationally renowned faculty, state-of-the-art facilities, broad job possibilities, and a promising, impactful career.
 The CS&E department offers challenging B.S., B.A, M.S., and Ph.D. programs.

-Students interested in studying computer science at the University of Minnesota should apply to either the for the Bachelor of Science degree or the College of Liberal Arts for the Bachelor of Arts degree.
+Students interested in studying computer science at the University of Minnesota should apply to either the College of Science & Engineering for the Bachelor of Science degree or the College of Liberal Arts for the Bachelor of Arts degree.
 The CS Undergraduate Guide and the University catalog contain additional information about these degrees and their requirements.
 The University of Minnesota also offers degrees in related fields, such as Computer Engineering and Information Technology Infrastructure.
 Once prospective students are admitted to one of these colleges, they can then take required lower division courses in computer science.
 Students officially enter the computer science major once they have successfully applied for upper division status, which is usually near the end of their sophomore year.

 Admission to the University